pharomwinters/synapsemcp/docs/ARCHITECTURE.md

 - `config.test.json` - Testing settings
 - `config.prod.json` - Production settings
 - `config.local.json` - Local overrides (not in version control)

+**Note:** As of the latest version, Synapse has upgraded from SQLite to DuckDB as the default database for improved performance and analytical capabilities.
+SQLite remains supported for legacy compatibility.

 This architecture provides a robust foundation for the Synapse system while maintaining flexibility for future growth.